mathesar-foundation/mathesar-wiki/product/specs/example-schema.md

 title: Example Schema
 description: This is an example table structure used in various product specs.
 published: true
-date: 2022-02-04T02:53:13.939Z
+date: 2022-02-04T02:53:26.755Z
 tags:
 editor: markdown
 dateCreated: 2022-02-04T02:52:01.932Z
 ---

+This schema is a reference to be used as an example in specs or other sections of the wiki.
 These tables are meant to simulate what data looks like in real databases.
-This schema is a reference to be used as an example in specs or other sections of the wiki.

 ## Table: Movies
 | ID | Title | Release Year | Primary Language |